Faculty Compensation Policies

 Inclusions

-Full-time faculty members who have a course cancelled by a school after the schedule has been published.
+Full-time faculty members who have a course canceled by a school after the schedule has been published.

 Note: This policy does not apply to course cancellations initiated by a faculty member due to approved leaves and other similar circumstances.